adwinmbd/adomail/README.md

 # ADOMAIL

-> This is project to demonstrate a REST API with e-mail functionality using [AdonisJS](https://adonisjs.com/)
+> This project demonstrates a REST API with e-mail functionality using [AdonisJS](https://adonisjs.com/).
+It uses AdonisJS v4.1.

 ## Setup